 4 Though COPA is an agency of the City of Chicago, COPA is represented by separate counsel for purposes of this litigation.

-The City of Chicago's counsel in this litigation was not aware of any of these had asserted in its Motion and Reply, CCSAO had discussed in detail with COPA its reasons for agreeing to vacate Watts-related convictions.5 In fact, two of the very witnesses that Defendant Officers wish to depose about this very topic were part of these discussions with COPA.
+its reasons for agreeing to vacate Watts-related convictions.
+In fact, two of the very witnesses that Defendant Officers wish to depose about this very topic were part of these discussions with COPA.5

-The newly produced COPA records reveal that, at the direction of the Conviction Integrity Unit's (CIU's) then-Director, ASA Rotert, then-CIU Deputy, ASA Adduci was interviewed on multiple occasions by COPA.
-These documents provide the Defendant Officers with additional support and a new basis on which to argue that the CCSAO has waived any claimed deliberative process privilege, and Defendant Officers should therefore be allowed to question Sussman, Magats, Rotert, Adduci, and any other member of the CCSAO about the decision-making process concerning all cases the CCSAO agreed to vacate.6
+The COPA records reveal that, at the direction of the Conviction Integrity Unit's (CIU's) then-Director, ASA Rotert, then-CIU Deputy, ASA Adduci was interviewed on multiple occasions by COPA about the specific reasons the CCSAO agreed to vacate these convictions.
+Therefore, the CCSAO has waived any claimed deliberative process privilege, and Defendant Officers should therefore be allowed to question Sussman, Magats, Rotert, Adduci, and any other member or former member of the CCSAO about the decision-making process concerning all cases the CCSAO agreed to vacate.6